labsquare/cutevariant/docs/docs/plugins/selections.md

-Selections in cutevariant are used to create new source tables that you can query your variants from.
+**Sources** in cutevariant are used to create variant subsets that you can query from later.
+You can also apply set operation or intersection with a [BED file](https://fr.wikipedia.org/wiki/BED_(format_de_fichier)).

-There are three main ways to create a selection, they are listed below.
+There are three main ways to create a source, they are listed below.

 ## Create source from current selection